Imagine posting your content on Instagram, but no one except you could see it.

 Guilty as charged?
 Don’t lose hope yet.
 In the next section, we discuss how you can undo the damage of black hat, and recover your client’s Instagram account from the ban.

-If you’d like to learn more (or educate your clients) about how to grow an Instagram authentically, check out our article on How To Grow Your Instagram Without Auto-Liking Bots And Buying Fake Followers.
+If you’d like to learn more (or educate your clients) about how to grow an Instagram authentically, learn how to grow your following sustainably organically here.

 The Fix: 7 Ways to Bounce Back from Black Hat Tactics